 November 3, 2020, General Election

-Exercising your right to vote is crucial to our democratic process.
-Make sure you are registered to vote for the Nov.
+Exercise your right to vote in the Nov.
 3 General Election.

-In California, all registered voters will receive a vote-by-mail ballot for the general election.
+All California voters who are currently registered will receive a vote-by-mail ballot for the general election.
 You do not have to apply for a vote-by-mail ballot for this election.
-Voters will begin receiving ballots in early October.

 You have several options for voting in this election: